-The department of business and economics gave the following student awards last year.
-Congratulations to our 2017 recipients:
+The department of Business and Economics gave the following student awards this year.
+Congratulations to our 2022 recipients:

-Elizabeth Lengel '19 received the Col. John L. Robertson WSAF Scholarship.
-This scholarship is awarded to a sophomore business and economics major based on academic excellence in departmental courses and contributions to Wheaton College via other activities.
+Liliana Beauchemin '24 received the Col. John L. Robertson USAF Scholarship.
+This scholarship is awarded to a sophomore business/economics or economics major based on academic excellence in departmental courses and contributions to Wheaton College via other activities.

-This award is given to a junior business and economics major based on academic excellence in both departmental and overall course work, distinction via other accomplishments while at Wheaton College, and Christian character in and outside the classroom.
+This award, given to a junior, is based on academic excellence in both departmental and overall course work, distinction via other accomplishments while at Wheaton College, and Christian character in and outside the classroom.

-This award is presented to a senior business and economics major who exhibits outstanding future potential for leadership in the world of business by exemplifying during his or her studies at Wheaton College Christian maturity, academic excellence, enthusiasm for and potential for success in business, and the liberal arts ideal of breadth and depth of perspective.
+This award is presented to a senior who exhibits outstanding future potential for leadership in the world of business by exemplifying during his or her studies at Wheaton College Christian maturity, academic excellence, enthusiasm for and potential for success in business, and the liberal arts ideal of breadth and depth of perspective.

-Congratulations to Carter Harms ’15, Hannah Kellner ’16, Wesley Braeden ’17, and Gabe Sandoval ’16 (pictured below) for their first-place finish at APEX, Allstate’s annual regional competition.
-Wheaton’s teams finished first, second, and third in 2015, and also won first place in both 2014 and 2013.
+Congratulations to Cory Trotti ’20, Tyler Waaler ’19, Daniel Small ’19, and Jenny Hudson ’19 (pictured below) for their first-place finish at APEX, Allstate’s annual regional competition.
 In this competition between interdisciplinary teams, students work with an Allstate professional to analyze a relevant Allstate business issue and develop an executive-ready presentation, which the top three teams then present to a panel of Allstate's senior leaders.